enisdenjo/graphql-ws/PROTOCOL.md

 Note: The asynchronous nature of the full-duplex connection means that a client can send a `Complete` message to the server even when messages are in-flight to the client, or when the server has itself completed the operation (via a `Error` or `Complete` message).
 Both client and server must therefore be prepared to receive (and ignore) messages for operations that they consider already completed.
-Simply ignoring all messages with _unknown_ IDs is acceptable.

 ```typescript
 interface CompleteMessage {